 Emma Stone did a masterful job of reacting, combining wide eyed shock and interest that was mirrored on my face.

 I thought I was showing up for a costume design par-tay!!
-I didn’t realize that this WHOLE DAMN MOVIE evolved around both Lady Sarah and Abigail being lesbian lovers of Queen Anne.
+I didn’t realize that this WHOLE DANG MOVIE evolved around both Lady Sarah and Abigail being lesbian lovers of Queen Anne.

 “Well,” I thought, watching Rachel Weisz and Olivia Coleman make out, “this explains why only two out of the dozen theaters near my house are playing this!”